Steve Bannon: Personal life

 Bannon has been married and divorced three times.
 He has three adult daughters.
 His first marriage was to Cathleen Suzanne Houff.
 Bannon and Houff had a daughter, Maureen, in 1988 and subsequently divorced.

-Bannon's second marriage was to Mary Louise Piccard, a former investment banker, in April 1995.
+Bannon's second marriage was to Mary Louise Piccard, a former investment banker, whom he married in April 1995.
 Their twin daughters were born three days after the wedding.
 Piccard filed for dissolution of their marriage in 1997.

 During their divorce proceedings, Piccard alleged that Bannon had made antisemitic remarks about her choice of schools, saying he did not want to send his children to the Archer School for Girls because there were too many Jews at the school, and Jews raise their children to be "whiny brats".
 Bannon's spokesperson denied the accusation, noting that he had chosen to send both his children to the Archer School.

 Bannon's third marriage was to model Diane Clohesy; they married in 2006 and divorced in 2009.

 His brother, Chris Bannon, is a TV producer.

 Bannon is a self-described Traditionalist Catholic.